SynapticsHostSW/synaptics_dsx_release_p3/README.txt

    The source code of the test reporting module used for retrieving production test reports.

+[optional] drivers/input/touchscreen/synaptics_dsx_video.c
+   The source code of the video module used for sending display DCS commands via RMI.

 [optional] drivers/input/touchscreen/synaptics_dsx_debug.c
    The source code of the debug module used for supporting firmware debug functionalities.